A Show of Good Faith

 “Just because you have cancer and your doctor says you have a year to live doesn’t mean you must suddenly agree to those terms and begin preparing to die.”

-Recalling the various mesothelioma treatment options she has pursued, Jill reveals that the only time she questions her faith is during her chemotherapy appointments, which are spaced three weeks apart.
+Recalling the various mesothelioma treatment options she has pursued, Jill reveals that the only time she questions her faith is during her regular chemotherapy appointments, which are spaced three weeks apart.

 “Chemotherapy takes such an extreme toll on my body that even my doctor told me he has never seen anyone react this badly to it,” she shares.